Blog Posts

 Good evening, everyone.
 It’s fantastic to see so many of you here tonight, on what is a very special occasion.
 I’m here to say a few words about why we’re here tonight; how we got here, where we’re going and to thank those who have helped us on our way.

 Last November, the whole of the arts sector was holding its collective breath for some major news which was going to impact on all our lives.
-This was the news we had all been waiting for months and the anticipation had become unbearable for many of us.
+This was the news we had all been expecting for months and the anticipation had become unbearable for many of us.

 But then finally, after much nail biting and hair pulling, the news finally arrived: the Artificial Intelligence package ChatGPT chatbot was to be launched on the big wide world on 30 November.
 My birthday, funnily enough.